FrancisLangit/mug-wumps/README.md

 ## How To Play

 To start the game, press the *Start* button.
 You'll then have a turn to make a find on a *wump*.
-If you find one, the square you clicked  on turns red.
-If otherwise, it turns green.
+If you find one, the square you clicked  on turns **green**.
+If otherwise, it turns **grey**.
 The computer is then subsequently given the same opportunity.

 ![GIF showcasing randomize feature](./readme_assets/playing_game.gif)